great gift idea for that special fancier is a Siegel's Gift

 here to return to top of page)

-recommends these products based
+recommends these products based on the needs of the pigeons that are

 THE PIGEON – by Dr. Colin Walker.
 Dr. Walker is a very successful pigeon racing veterinarian in Australia, and he shares information gained during 30 years of racing his own birds that includes race fitness, race preparation and recovery, disease control during racing and breeding, behavior, droppings, loft design, feeding, and much more.